shinrax2/PD2-Mod-Builder/README.md

 - zipdir: absolute path to where the zip file will be written
 - copy_files: list of files to copy for your mod relative to moddir
 - copy_dirs: list of folders to copy for your mod relative to moddir

+for windows users:
+either use forward slahes or double backslashes for your paths e.g. "c:/windows" or "c:\\windows" not "c:\windows"